-While many hope for the new year to deliver better income and opportunities, owner-operators content with no small number of challenges at mid-Winter.
+While many hope for the new year to deliver better income and opportunities, owner-operators contend with no small number of challenges at mid-Winter.
 This time of year, weather and road conditions generally become a principal focus -- that is, until something worse interrupts daily planning.

 How big a problem seems depends on many factors.
 Throughout last year, problems like parts sourcing and service delays, which would normally rank as smaller problems for many owners, have been multiplying, like snowfall building layer upon layer until an avalanche is inevitable.